 Maurice’s Cottage houses a large living room, a dining room, a full kitchen, and roomy bathroom with separate tub and shower.
 The living area features a limestone fireplace, stylish contemporary furnishings, and a 42″ HD satellite television with DVD player.
 The bedroom offers a king-sized faux down bed, a walk-in closet, a cozy sitting area and an additional HD television and DVD player, so you won’t have to get out of bed to watch your favorite show or movie.
 The full modern kitchen includes a side-by-side fridge, full-sized oven/stovetop, microwave and dishwasher.

 Maurice’s Cottage has a rustic exterior with a stone-paved front patio, a cozy swing and a large covered rear deck with a panoramic view and a spacious back yard.
-In addition, you can look forward to enjoying all the amenities that come standard to our Sage Hill Inn guests, including: satellite television, a unique Hill Country view, Ghirardelli chocolates and complimentary beverages like locally bottled rain water, Dublin sodas and Topo Chico sparkling water.
+In addition, you can look forward to enjoying all the amenities that come standard to our Sage Hill Inn guests, including: satellite television, a unique Hill Country view, and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.

 Thelma's 2BR Cottage

 Thelma's Cottage has become a popular choice for Texas girlfriend getaways.
 This private, secluded two-bedroom, two-bath guesthouse sleeps five and is located a short distance from the main buildings.
 The ultimate spot for small group getaways.